memes/lab-config/vault/README.md

 # Vault provisioning

-This folder contains Terraform to configure Vault for Accelerated GCP lab.
-When applied, Terraform will create resources that define the behaviour of Vault, but not actual secrets or tokens.
+This folder contains Terraform and Ansible to configure Vault for Accelerated GCP lab.
+When applied, the Ansible playbook in `vault.yaml` will install and configure Vault on a server, and the Terraform will create resources that define the behaviour of Vault, but not actual secrets or tokens.

 * &#x2713; Authentication methods
 * &#x2713; Policies